 Intolerance may stem from the social aspect of barking being perceived as a nuisance, but also as a tiring stimulus to attend to that causes disruptions.
-In some case, the barking is perceived negatively because the people hearing it perceive it as a dog's need for company and a sign of lack of well-being and neglect.
+In some cases, the barking is perceived negatively because the people hearing it perceive it as a dog's need for company and a sign of lack of well-being and neglect.

-In any case, neighbors want the noise stopped and dog owners may resort to some extreme measures such as shock collars, citronella bark collars and even severance of the dog's vocal cords.
+In any case, neighbors want the noise stopped, and dog owners may resort to some extreme measures such as shock collars, citronella bark collars and even severance of the dog's vocal cords.

 The Problems With Bark Collars